evomimic/holo-health/docs/phv.md

 ## Proof of Concept (PoC) Deployment Architecture Example

+The better I understand holochain's notion of _agent-centricity_, it seems _node-centric_ may be a more accurate label.
+A key principle of holochain is **_all state is local state_** and _nodes_ are the holders of local state.
+Each of my devices is a different _node_.
+According to my definition of agent, "any entity with the capacity to sense and respond to its environment", holochain _nodes_ do, indeed, qualify as _agents_.
+But they are distinct from _human agents_.
+In essence the "vault" pattern is a way of creating a _human-agent_ abstraction on top of a set of _node-agents_.

 To understand a possible deployment model for the _PoC Personal Health Vault hApp_, let's start with the anatomy of a single node in a holochain app.